-A new working space on across the street from my condo in Phra Khanong—TCDC Commons, W District—was a perfect spot to get myself carried away with it.
+New working space on across the street from my condo in Phra Khanong—TCDC Commons, W District—was a perfect spot to get myself carried away with it.
 I thought I could flip some books there to get some inspiration but that didn’t happen.

 All up, 56 looped animations were made with wit more or less 145 hours of the preproduction and animation (excluding rendering).
 Approximately, it was an hour to four for each animation.
 There were only two days that a post was skipped, I think.

 What I learnt a great deal from this project weren’t new After Effect techniques.
 Yes, I gained more understanding of the tool.
-But it was the plan and the preproduction I made from the start that told me something more significant about a project execution.
+But it was the plan and the preproduction I made from the start that told me something more significant about project execution.

 Now, all the sequence numbers and done, there will be a final animation as a video.
-I’ll be experimenting something as a final bow for this act.
+I’ll be experimenting with something as a final bow for this act.